TL:DR: An analysis of startup trends and how startups survive over time

 “VCs bury their dead very quietly”

-The key findings on startup mortality
+The key findings on startup survival

 Companies typically die around ~20 months after their last financing round and after having raised $1.3m.
 Companies in the social industry saw the highest of number of startup failures in the period in question.